Introduction

 CREATE TABLE users (id BIGINT PRIMARY KEY);

-CREATE TABLE posts (id BIGSERIAL PRIMARY KEY);
+CREATE TABLE posts (id BIGINT GENERATED BY DEFAULT AS IDENTITY PRIMARY KEY);

 -- Composite PKs with all BIGINT